A Wonderful Blend of Preventative Dentistry and Braces.

 The American Dental Association opposes intraoral piercings, and this is especially true for children under age 18.
 But if a piercing is inevitable, ensure that the procedure is performed in a sterile environment by a trained professional.
 Never allow your child to pierce his or her own tongue, or to allow a friend to do it.

 Absolutely.
 Ensure that your child recognizes that a tongue piercing is a life-long commitment.
 It requires responsibility to keep the piercing site clean and free of debris that could cause infection.
-He or she will also need to practice hygienic handling practices and commit to visiting the dentist on a regular basis to maintain optimal oral health.
+He or she will also need to practice hygienic handling practices and commit to visiting Brent j.
+Porter, D.D.S., your Santa Cruz Pediatric Dentist on a regular basis to maintain optimal oral health especially in the area of the piercing site.